EcoExtreML/STEMMUS_SCOPE/CONTRIBUTING.md

 ## Development of the MATLAB source of STEMMUS_SCOPE model

-To contribuute to STEMMUS_SCOPE model, you need access to model source code that is stored in the repository [STEMMUS_SCOPE](https://github.com/EcoExtreML/STEMMUS_SCOPE).
+To contribute to the STEMMUS_SCOPE model, you need access to the model source code that is stored in the repository [STEMMUS_SCOPE](https://github.com/EcoExtreML/STEMMUS_SCOPE).
 You also need a MATLAB license.
 MATLAB `2021a` is installed on
 [Snellius]((https://servicedesk.surfsara.nl/wiki/display/WIKI/Snellius)) and [CRIB](https://crib.utwente.nl/), see [this instruction](https://pystemmusscope.readthedocs.io/en/latest/contributing_link.html#development-of-stemmus-scope-model).

 ## Create an executable file of STEMMUS_SCOPE